erhant/circomkit/README.md

 # Verify a proof for some input (public signals only)
 yarn verify circuit-name -i input-name

+# Debug a witness of some input
+yarn debug circuit-name -i input-name

 # Export calldata to call your Solidity verifier contract
 yarn contract circuit-name -i input-name